Age-Related Memory Loss: Understanding and Managing Cognitive Decline

 Engaging in regular physical exercise has been shown to benefit overall brain function, while activities like socialising with friends or participating in mentally stimulating keep your mind sharp.

-In conjunction with lifestyle changes like diet modifications or stress reduction techniques, incorporating these practices into daily life can contribute significantly to effectively managing age-related memory loss.
+In conjunction with like diet modifications or stress reduction techniques, incorporating these practices into daily life can contribute significantly to effectively managing age-related memory loss.

 Up next: learn more about specific strategies that can help promote better cognitive health as we age!